squidarth/LSSH/README.md

 This is highly WIP library for a C program for executing commands on a remote computer.

+Note that the crypto that this uses is *not secure*, use at your own risk.

 ### Install Dependencies

 #### MacOS